Gift-David/university_management_system/README.md

 # UNIVERSITY MANAGEMENT SYSTEM
-This is a simple command line interface application that helps universities manage their students, professors and course.
-Built with python, it tested my skills on object oriented programming, JSON serialization amongst others
+This is a simple command line interface application that helps universities manage their students, professors and courses.
+Built with python, it tested my skills on object oriented programming, JSON serialization amongst others.

 ## Author: David Gift